 Skills and Tips to Help You Make the Most of Your Next Vacation to Europe

 Age matters only if you’re a cheese.
 Many seniors are more energetic than their backpacker grandkids.
 But even for these folks, travel abroad is not without questions and concerns.
-I’m not a senior—yet—so I put an appeal on the Graffiti Wall of my website (www.ricksteves.com/graffiti) asking seniors to share their advice.
+I’m not a senior—yet—so I put an appeal on the Travel Forum of my website asking seniors to share their advice.
 The following tips were distilled from their many helpful responses.

 One of the first things to consider when planning a trip to Europe is when to go.
 Since most seniors are retired and can travel whenever they want, it’s smart to aim for shoulder season (April, May, September, and October).
 This allows you to avoid the most exhausting things about European travel: the crowds and heat of summer, and the high prices that follow the mobs.

-If you’re not yet comfortable using the Internet, learn how to get online (or enlist someone—maybe at your public library—to help you).
-The Internet is an invaluable resource for booking flights, checking train schedules, researching and reserving hotels, and lots more.
+If you’re not yet comfortable using the internet, learn how to get online (or enlist someone—maybe at your public library—to help you).
+The internet is an invaluable resource for booking flights, checking train schedules, researching and reserving hotels, and lots more.
 Local travel classes (often offered by travel stores or libraries) are another good way to inspire you and help kick-start your planning.
-And having an e-mail account (such as Yahoo, Hotmail, or Google’s Gmail) that you can access from anywhere in the world makes it a snap to keep in touch with family back home.
+And having an email account (such as Google’s Gmail) that you can access from anywhere in the world makes it a snap to keep in touch with family back home.

 Hauling a big bag is another concern for seniors.
 Instead, bring a rolling suitcase.
 Figure out ways to smoothly carry your luggage, so you’re not wrestling with several bulky items.
 For example, if you bring a second bag, make it a small one that stacks neatly (or maybe even attaches) on top of your wheeled bag.
 To lighten your load, take fewer clothes and do laundry more often.
 Bring along a magnifying glass to help you read detailed maps and small-print schedules, a keychain flashlight for candlelit restaurants and dark hotel hallways, and a small notebook to jot down facts and reminders.